James Gardiner (British Army officer)

-Colonel James Gardiner (11 January 1688 – 21 September 1745) was a Scottish soldier who fought in the British Army, including during the 1745 Jacobite rising, in which he was killed at the Battle of Prestonpans.
+Colonel James Gardiner (11 January 1688 – 21 September 1745) was a Scottish soldier serving in the Dutch, English, and British armies, including during the 1745 Jacobite rising, in which he was killed at the Battle of Prestonpans.

 Life

-Gardiner was born at Carriden, educated in Linlithgow, and joined the army at the age of fourteen.
-He served with distinction in several battles and was promoted through the ranks to Colonel in 1743.
+Gardiner was born in Carriden, educated in Linlithgow, and joined a Scottish unit of the Dutch States Army (likely the Scots Brigade) at the age of fourteen.
+Shortly after, he received a commission as an ensign in the English Army from Queen Anne.
+He served England and Great Britain with distinction in several battles and was promoted through the ranks to Colonel in 1743.

 Known as a rake in his youth, Gardiner had a religious experience in 1719 and became devout.
-In 1726 he married Frances Erskine, daughter to David Erskine, 9th Earl of Buchan; five of their 13 children survived to adulthood.
+In 1726, he married Frances Erskine, daughter to David Erskine; five of their 13 children survived to adulthood.

-During the Battle of Ramillies he was shot through the mouth and nearly killed by a French soldier who had returned to plunder the dead.
+During the Battle of Ramillies, he was shot through the mouth and nearly killed by a French soldier who had returned to plunder the dead.
 However, Gardiner was spared after being mistaken for a French soldier.

-At the Battle of Prestonpans he was mortally wounded by the Highlanders after his dragoons had fled the field and he was attempting to rally some foot soldiers.
+At the Battle of Prestonpans, he was mortally wounded by the Highlanders after his dragoons had fled the field and he was attempting to rally some foot soldiers.
 He received a mortal blow whilst wounded on the ground and was stripped to the waist as his possessions were looted by the Highlanders.
 After the battle Gardiner was carried from the field by a servant to nearby Tranent where he soon died.
 By a quirk of fate Gardiner lived close to the battlefield in Bankton House.